fernanalegria/check-in-kiosk/README.md

 # drchrono Hackathon

+This project has been built taking into account the following guidelines:

 ### Doctor Dashboard

 Imagine you’re a busy doctor running a lean medical practice.
 Your receptionist doesn’t have time to print out your daily schedule,